w3stling/checksum/README.md

 > **Note** - from version 2.0.0:
 > * New Java package name
+> * New group ID in Maven / Gradle dependency declaration
 > * Moved repository from `JCenter` to `Maven Central Repository`

 Java library for calculating a checksum for a given resource.
 It can be either the content of a file or the content from a URL.